Latchkey Home Book Reviews Essays Conference News Featured New Women

 The genre of the “office film” and similarly-themed novels presented a perfect target for the Arbeiter Illustrierte Zeitung and Der Weg der Frau because they could criticise the role of commercial mass-media and condemn middle-class cultural values and consumer practices while offering solutions rooted in their belief that socialist revolution would bring political, social, and economic change.
 Within the context of the period’s economic crisis these criticisms of “bourgeoisie” culture took on even greater resonance as the magazines continually emphasised the gulf between representations in the media and the daily hardships of poor working conditions, unemployment and the struggle of working class families to make ends meet.

 In Der Weg der Frau’s second issue in 1931, “The False Film Ideal” criticised very popular films like the 1931 musical comedy Die Privatsekretärin (The Private Secretary) directed by Wilhelm Thiele, in which a typist marries her boss.
 This type of movie, the magazine observes, depicts only a “dream.”
 The review complained that “very few proletarian women know the cinematic masterpieces of directors like Eisenstein, Pudovkin, Charlie Chaplin, Stroheim or Joseph von Sternberg,” thus gently chastising their readers who indulge in bourgeois films and offering alternative, more rigorous viewing suggestions.
 The short review included an uncaptioned picture of the “false” film ideal: a young woman, presumably the “private secretary, in the arms of a handsome man.
 In February 1932, another article in Der Weg der Frau criticised representations of women’s everyday work on the “silver screen.”
 The female white-collar workers in the movies have soft hands and play sports to maintain a trim figure.
 They “always have lovers”; men dressed in “tails” [tuxedo] show up at any time of day.
 The often dyed-blond women are “doll-like” and “melt like butter in the sun” in front of men.
-Even if the women get themselves into sticky situations, they do not lack for male protectors: their husbands, who are “always heroes” because “heroes always take 5their wives back” after the women stray or make trouble.
+Even if the women get themselves into sticky situations, they do not lack for male protectors: their husbands, who are “always heroes” because “heroes always take their wives back” after the women stray or make trouble.
 “This is not life,” the magazine reminds its readers, “but only a film,” and while films like Richard Oswald’s 1931 Arm wie eine Kirchenmaus (Poor as a Church Mouse, another light musical comedy, shows women “sitting at the typewriter,” the article comments that the heroine “marries her boss.”
 An accompanying photograph of a fashionable young woman, lighting a cigarette for her male employer is captioned, “‘Perhaps this will also happen to me,’ thinks the stenographer in the movie theatre and forgets that in real life, this does not happen,” as it wryly concludes.

 In response to the film industry’s distribution of movies whose protagonists are secretaries, the Arbeiter Illustrierte Zeitung included an essay entitled “The Dream-Fabric of the White-Collar Worker,” in its July 1932 issue (fig. 4).
 The article used contemporary cinema as a means to critique bourgeois values and condemned “office film’s” standard romantic plot line in which a secretary marries her employer.
 A still from The Private Secretary dominates the article’s page.
 Two others from Poor as a Church Mouse are also included.
 The images look like those from any other contemporary review found in a middle-class magazine, except the Arbeiter Illustrierte Zeitung’s article and captions tell their readers how to critically interpret the photos.